JohnReedV/NFT-Hunter/readme.md

 ## **Result**

-NFT-Hunter will start at the given start block and on the given chain.
+NFT-Hunter will start at the given block and on the given chain.

 From this point it will search every block for contracts.